jina-ai/docs/chapters/logging.rst

 Let's take a look at a logging example first.
 This will help you quickly understand the content of Jina's logging message.

 Jina logs messages with different formats in different situations.
-This example follows one of the most used formats which you can view in the console.
+The example below follows the most commonly used format:

 .. highlight:: bash
 .. code-block:: bash